 Understanding the UK income tax system is essential whether you are employed, self-employed, or running a business.
-This guide covers the 2025/26 tax year rates — which ran from 6 April 2025 to 5 April 2026 — and explains exactly how income tax is calculated in plain English.
+This guide covers the 2025/26 tax year rates — which ran from 6 April 2025 to 5 April 2026 — and explains exactly how income tax is calculated, with clear examples.

 The 2025/26 Income Tax Bands at a Glance